China Tour Operator

 |Our Travel Consultant with Customers|

-2. If the member can be found on the official website of PATA.
+2. To see whether the member can be found on the official website of PATA or not.
 E.g. you can find the details of our membership on PATA website at: http://www.patamanager.org/Members/2040

-Answer: Besides legitimacy and qualifications for running tourist business, long and professional experience as well as quality and considerate service make our website the real leader of China tours.
+Answer: Besides legitimacy and qualifications for running tourist business, long and professional experience as well as quality and considerate service make our website the real leading China tour company.

 Here are some methods to test the quality of a tour operator:

-1. Check whether they have both international and domestic toll free numbers.
+1. Check whether they have toll free numbers.
 If not, this is an indication that they are not a large organization.
 Most of the big and reliable travel services have their own toll free numbers for the convenience of the customers.
-(We have toll free numbers: 1-800-315-3949 for USA & Canada; 0-808-189-1339 for the United Kingdom and 1-800-665-977 for Australia.
+(We have toll free numbers: 1-800-315-3949 for USA & Canada; 0-808-189-1339 for the United Kingdom and 1-800-665-977 for Australia.)

 2. Take care when coming across a tour operator offering unbelievably low prices.
 Companies offering an excessively low price probably offer a very poor service, even worse they may not provide the standard they had promised.
 Taking meals as an example, they may provide the mass-produced meals for you, which only cost 2 to 3 dollars.
 You will never have the chance to taste the real Chinese food in some fine restaurants, not to mention the a la carte meals offered by us.

 Answer: Reviews or testimonials from customers are an important measure of the popularity and reliability of tour operators.
 We have received more than 5,900 reviews from our customers, and also many posted on TripAdvisor (TA).
 You may find some other agencies also have many reviews, but not all of them are real.
 You may notice that some are poorly expressed, which are most likely to be composed by the webmasters rather than customers.